Landscape/Horticulture Technology: Landscape Emphasis

 About the curriculum

 View the classes you will be attending in the College Catalog.

 An internship is required in this major.

 Accreditation & Industry Connections

-The Landscape/Horticulture Technology - Landscape Emphasis is the first horticulture degree in the state of Pennsylvania to be recognized and accredited by the Professional Landcare Network (PLANET).
+The Landscape/Horticulture Technology - Landscape Emphasis is the first horticulture degree in the state of Pennsylvania to be recognized and accredited by the National Association of Landscape Professionals (formerly PLANET).

-The PLANET evaluation team praised the faculty for an excellent program and the College for its commitment to the future.
+The National Association of Landscape Professionals evaluation team praised the faculty for an excellent program and the College for its commitment to the future.

-"We are pleased that PLANET has recognized the quality of our Landscape/Horticulture Technology curriculum, faculty and facilities," said Dr. Mary A. Sullivan, dean of the School of Transportation & Natural Resources Technologies.
+"We are pleased that the National Association of Landscape Professionals has recognized the quality of our Landscape/Horticulture Technology curriculum, faculty and facilities," said Dr. Mary A. Sullivan, dean of the School of Transportation & Natural Resources Technologies.
 "The accreditation has created additional educational opportunities for students and faculty, which will result in overall program enhancement."

 List of jobs via the College Catalog.

 Top paying states for this occupation are located in the northeast region of the United Sates.